Creatine Loading Calculator

 82 kg lifter using powder

-With Body weight set to 82 kg, Protocol set to loading, 7 Loading days, 4 servings per day, and a 5 g scoop, Loading daily dose is 24.5 g/day.
-Loading serving is about 6.1 g each, or about 1.22 scoops.
+With Body weight set to 82 kg, Protocol set to loading, 7 Loading days, 4 servings per day, a 5 g powder scoop, and 0.5 g rounding, Loading daily dose is 24.5 g/day.
+Loading serving is about 6.1 g each, or about 1.22 scoops each time.
+Maintenance daily dose is 3 g/day.

-The same body weight with Direct maintenance only and the weight-based maintenance basis gives Maintenance daily dose of 3 g/day.
-Protocol Compare marks saturation as slower, but the first-week supplement use is much lower.
+The same 82 kg body weight with Direct maintenance only and the weight-based maintenance basis gives a Maintenance daily dose of 3 g/day from day one.
+Protocol Compare marks the saturation path as about 3 to 4 weeks, while the 30-day supplement use drops to 90 g instead of 240.5 g.

 FAQ: